leninworld/scalaConversion/README.md

-### This project contains Scala scripts to convert a list of weights from kgs to lbs.
+### This project contains a Scala script to convert a list of weights from kgs to lbs.

+The important part is to not to do any tightly bound static typecasting.
+It uses Any concept with List in Scala to achieve this.

 <b>Scripts Overview:</b>